GautamAnjali569/Doctor-s-Care/README.md

 # Contributing
 Contributions are welcome!
 If you have any suggestions or improvements, please open an issue or create a pull request.

-For Help in Contributing and Creating a Pull Request, Kindly refer to Contributing.md
+For Help in Contributing and Creating a Pull Request, Kindly refer to [Contributing Guidelines](Contributing.md)